 A minority report may be written if the Promotion Committee’s recommendation concerning promotion is unacceptable to a minority of the committee members.
 A minority report is seen as an exception rather than standard procedure and shall include a justification for its creation.
 The minority report shall be signed and submitted as a separate document, and shall be included with the Promotion Committee’s recommendation.
 A copy shall be sent to the candidate.

-After receipt of the Promotion Committee’s recommendation, the Department Chair shall make his or her own written recommendation, including detailed justification on the basis of the candidate’s Teaching, Professional Contributions, and University Service, and shall forward this, along with the recommendation and justification from the Department Promotion Committee, to the Dean of the College.
-The Department Chair shall provide a copy of his or her recommendation and justification to the candidate and the Department Promotion Committee.
+After receipt of the Promotion Committee’s recommendation, the Department Chair shall make their own written recommendation, including detailed justification on the basis of the candidate’s Teaching, Professional Contributions, and University Service, and shall forward this, along with the recommendation and justification from the Department Promotion Committee, to the Dean of the College.
+The Department Chair shall provide a copy of their recommendation and justification to the candidate and the Department Promotion Committee.

-The College Dean shall review the recommendations of the Department Promotion Committee and the Department Chair and forward these recommendations to the Provost along with his or her own written recommendation, including justification.
-The Dean shall provide a copy of his or her recommendation and justification to the candidate, the Departmental Promotion Committee, and the Department Chair.
+The College Dean shall review the recommendations of the Department Promotion Committee and the Department Chair and forward these recommendations to the Provost along with their own written recommendation, including justification.
+The Dean shall provide a copy of their recommendation and justification to the candidate, the Departmental Promotion Committee, and the Department Chair.

 In the event that a negative recommendation is submitted by the Promotion Committee or the Department Chair or the College Dean, the candidate shall have the right to submit a written response to the next higher level or to appeal any one of those decisions.
 The Faculty Appeals Committee, upon appropriate and timely request from the candidate, shall have jurisdiction.
 That Committee shall report its recommendations on appeals to the Provost.

-The Provost shall make his or her recommendation to the President.
-The Provost shall provide a copy of his or her recommendation to the candidate, the College Dean, the Department Chair, and the Department Promotion Committee.
+The Provost shall make their recommendation to the President.
+The Provost shall provide a copy of their recommendation to the candidate, the College Dean, the Department Chair, and the Department Promotion Committee.

-If the recommendation of the Provost is negative, he or she shall so inform the candidate, furnishing the copy of his or her recommendation, including justification, at least one week before the deadline to submit an appeal to the Faculty Appeals Committee.
+If the recommendation of the Provost is negative, they shall so inform the candidate, furnishing the copy of their recommendation, including justification, at least one week before the deadline to submit an appeal to the Faculty Appeals Committee.
 Upon appropriate and timely request from the candidate, the Faculty Appeals Committee shall have jurisdiction.
 If on appeal from the faculty member, the Faculty Appeals Committee disagrees with the recommendation of the Provost, the report of the committee shall be sent to the President.

-The President shall make his or her decision.
+The President shall make their decision.

-If the Provost recommends positively and the decision of the President is negative, the President shall so inform the candidate, furnishing the copy of his or her decision, including justification.
+If the Provost recommends positively and the decision of the President is negative, the President shall so inform the candidate, furnishing the copy of their decision, including justification.

 The composition and responsibilities of Promotion Committees are given in section 4.2.3.4 of this Handbook.